eead-csic-compbio/allopolyploids/bin/README.md

-This is where make installs puts third-party software dependencies
+This is where 'make install' puts third-party software dependencies